merchise-autrement/odoo/openerp/service/threaded.rst

 The threaded server
 ===================

 The threaded server is quite simple.
-For instance, we it doesn't have nothing like ``limit-time-cpu`` for limiting the running time a thread may spent in a single request.
+For instance, it doesn't have anything like ``limit-time-cpu`` for limiting the running time a thread may spent in a single request.
+Requests may end up consuming lot's of resources and take the entire application down.

 ..
    Local Variables: